-I came to Sapa to go trekking; I prepared for that trek by eating mocha cake.
+I came to Sapa to go trekking in Vietnam; I prepared for that trek by eating mocha cake.

 That should give you a glimpse into my level of fitness…

 Seeing as I haven’t been on a serious hike since…oh, never…I decided I would start small by hiking down to Cat Cat Village which lies about 2 kilometres away from Sapa in the valley below.
 Surely, that would be enough training for the 2 day trek I was going on later that week.